KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/psalm_91_the_shelter_of_the_most_high.md

 It is not a prayer of supplication.
 It is not a plea.
-It is a **map of consciousness**, a vibrational state, a frequency one enters by remembrance.
+It is a **map of consciousness** — a vibrational state, a frequency one enters by remembrance.

-It begins:
+> “He who dwelleth in the secret place of the Most High

-**“He who dwelleth in the secret place of the Most High shall abide under the shadow of the Almighty.”**
+> shall abide under the shadow of the Almighty.”

 This is not metaphor.
 This is physics of the soul.

 To *dwell* in the place of the Most High means to stabilize awareness in the field above fear, above contraction, above the narratives of the lower mind.
 It is the inner chamber where consciousness meets its Source.
-The “shadow of the Almighty” is not darkness—but the **cooling, protective overshade of the Infinite**, the field in which no harm can attach, because harm cannot reach coherence.
+The “shadow of the Almighty” is not darkness—but the cooling, protective overshade of the Infinite, the field in which no harm can attach, because harm cannot reach coherence.

-Psalm 91 describes the **architecture of spiritual immunity**.
+Psalm 91 describes the architecture of spiritual immunity.

 Not immunity from challenge—
 but immunity through identity.